 This should be the default for new installations.
 It should be discussed if we want to leave the behaviour for existing installations as known.

-#2 Updated by Andrea Lanfranchi over 2 years ago
+Updated by Andrea Lanfranchi about 3 years ago

 Well there are several implications in such an implementation.